 Note: We are closely monitoring H.R.
 3684, known as the Infrastructure Investment and Jobs Act.
-As of the publication of this article, the infrastructure bill was approved by the Senate and now goes to the House of Representatives for consideration.
+The Senate has approved the infrastructure bill and now goes to the House of Representatives for consideration as of the publication.
 The infrastructure bill would terminate the employee retention credit early, making wages paid after September 30, 2021, ineligible for the credit.

 What is the Employee Retention Credit?